-Berklee Online is currently accepting applications for our Bachelor of Professional Studies degree program.
-Our 120-credit, fully accredited online degree is offered in a variety of majors, including: Music Production, Guitar, Music Business, Songwriting, Interdisciplinary Music Studies (Create Your Own Major), Music Composition for Film, TV, and Games, Electronic Music Production and Sound Design, and Writing and Producing Music.
-Earn a Bachelor’s degree from Berklee Online and you’re eligible to walk in the graduation ceremony at Berklee’s Boston campus.
+Berklee Online is currently accepting applications for our Bachelor of Arts degree program.
+Our 120-credit, fully accredited online degree is offered in a variety of majors, including: Music Production, Guitar Performance, Music Business, Songwriting, Interdisciplinary Music Studies (Create Your Own Major), Music Composition for Film, TV, and Games, Electronic Music Production and Sound Design, and Songwriting and Producing Music.
+Earn a bachelor’s degree from Berklee Online and you’re eligible to walk in the graduation ceremony at Berklee’s Boston campus.
 Read full details about our online music degree programs.

 Earn professional credentials and marketable skills when you enroll in a multi-course certificate program.
-You can obtain certificates in subjects such as songwriting, music production, arranging, theory, harmony, ear training, electronic music production, guitar, bass, keyboard, drums, voice, music theory, contemporary writing, home recording, and music business.
+You can obtain an undergraduate certificate in subjects such as songwriting, music production, arranging, theory, harmony, ear training, electronic music production, guitar, bass, keyboard, drums, voice, music theory, contemporary writing, home recording, and music business.
+Graduate certificates include programs in music business and music production.
 Choose a program that best fits your time frame and needs, from 6- and 12-month intensive programs, to longer 2+-year programs that will help you develop complete mastery in your area of interest.

 With more than 170 instructor-led credit-bearing and non-credit courses, you can get a comprehensive education in music, master new skills, advance in your profession or explore a new career path, and discover new personal areas of interest with Berklee’s unique curriculum.
 You’ll get one-on-one guidance from Berklee’s renowned instructors, and learn with a community of like-minded musicians.